skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 rocking back on his chair, looking thoughtful.
 He has a hard, creased face and a bushy white mustache.

-At last he looks at the uniform and greats Eomer, "You lost, friend?"
+At last he looks at the uniform and greats Eomier, "You lost, friend?"

-Eomer is evasive, but as they talk his ruse about being in the army wears thin.
+Eomier is evasive, but as they talk his ruse about being in the army wears thin.
 He is alone and speaking with the wrong accent to be an Alidian.

 Finally the man asks him, "You're not an Alidian, are you?"

-Eomer doesn't need the disguise anymore, "No, I'm not."
+Eomier doesn't need the disguise anymore, "No, I'm not."

 The man cheers up at this and introduces himself as Polan.
 He is the closest thing the town has to a leader.
 He asks how the towns to the north are doing.
 It's clear he doesn't have any idea the north has lost.
-When Eomer tells him that Fort Bolland and Breakshore are taken, the man concludes that the war is over.
+When Eomier tells him that Fort Bolland and Breakshore are taken, the man concludes that the war is over.
 He looks sad.

-He asks if Eomer knows anything about missing children.
+He asks if Eomier knows anything about missing children.
 He doesn't.
 Polan tells his story:

 "About four days ago one of the little ones, a kid about seven years